Inioluwa-xls/NovaPay/README.md

 8. Confirm fraud label integrity ensuring they contain only binary values
 9. Validate velocity features

-These checks ensure this dataset id thoroughly consistent before the feature engineering and modeling stage.
+These checks ensure this dataset is thoroughly consistent before the feature engineering and modeling stage.